Curriculum Vision, Aims and Principles: The Berwick Way

 We believe that knowledge is empowering and can be transformational for our young people, in education and in life.
-Our knowledge-rich curriculum reflects our conviction that every student has the right to access challenging subject content, regardless of background or starting point.
-The design of our curriculum is based in the science of learning; in every subject, learning is sequenced to allow students to acquire knowledge incrementally, and to revisit content regularly to make sure that knowledge sticks.
+Our knowledge-rich curriculum reflects our conviction that every student has the right to access engaging and challenging subject content, regardless of background or starting point.
 We give students a strong foundation of knowledge to help them thrive in their chosen pathway and increase their cultural capital.
+The design of our curriculum has its basis in the science of learning; in every subject, learning is sequenced to allow students to acquire knowledge incrementally, and to revisit content regularly to make sure that knowledge sticks.
+We plan learning so that students have frequent opportunities to apply knowledge in different contexts, developing depth of understanding and independence.
 We recognise that this curriculum, and our responsibility to our students, extends beyond the classroom and each subject provides opportunities for enrichment and extension.

 Reading and Disciplinary Literacy

 Reading and disciplinary literacy are central to our curriculum.
 There is a proven correlation between literacy and educational outcomes, career and earnings potential, and health and wellbeing.
 We have a duty to help students achieve the highest possible literacy levels.
 At Berwick, every teacher is a teacher of reading, vocabulary, oracy and writing.
-As we undertake robust review and development of our curriculum, we are in the process of adopting the ‘Read, Think, Write’ approach, giving students the strategies they need to break down and engage effectively with challenging texts.
+As we undertake robust review and development of our curriculum, we have adopted the ‘Read, Think, Write’ approach, giving students the strategies they need to break down and engage effectively with challenging texts.
 Disciplinary literacy is an integral part of learning in each subject; teachers use vocabulary instruction to help students to increase their bank of complex and technical words, and support the effective application of key vocabulary in discussion and writing.
 Through this, we aim to give students the tools to unlock complex, academic texts, to engage in nuanced and critical discussion, and to express ideas effectively in extended writing.

 Teacher as the Expert